ultraleap/UnityPlugin/.github/pull_request_template.md

 [Use emojis in review threads to communicate intent and help contributors.](https://github.com/ultraleap/UnityPlugin/blob/develop/CONTRIBUTING.md#review-threads)

+- [ ] Run all tests associated with the ticket.
 - [ ] Code reviewed.
 - [ ] Non-code assets e.g. Unity assets/scenes reviewed.
 - [ ] Documentation has been reviewed.
 Includes checking documentation requirements are met and not missing e.g., public API is commented.
 - [ ] Checked and agree with release testing considerations added to MR for the next release.
+- [ ] Approve with a comment of any additional tests that were run or any observations

 ## Closes JIRA Issue

 _If this MR closes any JIRA issues list them below in the form `Closes PROJECT-#`_

+## Pull Request Templates

+Switch template by going to preview and clicking the link - note it not work if you've made any changes to the description.

+- [default.md](?expand=1) - for contributions to stable packages.
+- [release.md](?expand=1&template=release.md) - for release merge requests.

+**You are currently using: default.md**

+Note: these links work by overwriting query parameters of the current url.
+If the current url contains any you may want to amend the url with `&template=name.md` instead of using the link.
+See [query parameter docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/using-query-parameters-to-create-a-pull-request) for more information.